TuomasKarjalainen/project-RAUTE/README.md

 ### Note
 - The **data** has, of course, been removed from this repository for privacy reasons.
 - Most of the **documentation** has also been removed.
-- This repository has two branches.
+- This repository has two branches: Main and Testing.